 Joint Program graduate course (3 credits) Offered every fall semester.
-Prerequisite: Permission of Instructor

-Introduces theoretical and practical principles of design of oceanographic sensor systems.
-Transducer characteristics for acoustic, current, temperature, pressure, electric, magnetic, gravity, salinity, velocity, heat flow, and optical devices.
+Prerequisite: Permission of Instructor acoustic, current, temperature, pressure, electric, magnetic, gravity, salinity, velocity, heat flow, and optical devices.
 Limitations on these devices imposed by ocean environment.
 Signal conditioning and recording; noise, sensitivity, and sampling limitations; standards.
 Principles of state-of-the-art systems being used in physical oceanography, geophysics, submersibles, acoustics discussed in lectures by experts in these areas.
 Day cruises in local waters during which the students will prepare, deploy and analyze observations from standard oceanographic instruments constitute the lab work for this subject.
 (Appropriate for engineering and physics majors, with permission of the instructor.)
 Modified workload for undergraduates.